 • Prosperity and Fertility: In many Asian cultures, red is associated with good luck, prosperity, and fertility.
 Brides adorned in red are believed to bring auspiciousness to the union and ensure a future blessed with abundance and children.
 This belief stems from the color’s association with fire, a symbol of life and transformation.

 • Strength and Power: Red is a bold and confident color.
 By wearing red, brides are seen as embodying these qualities, prepared to embrace the challenges and responsibilities of married life.
-In some cultures, red is also associated with protection, making it a symbolic shield for the bride as she transitions into a new phase of life.
+In some cultures, red is also associated with protection, making it a symbolic shield.

 • New Beginnings: The vibrant hue of red symbolizes new beginnings and fresh starts.
 It signifies the bride’s transition from her parental home to her new life with her spouse.
 This association aligns with the celebratory nature of weddings, marking the start of a new chapter in the bride’s life.